truenas/documentation/content/SCALE/SCALETutorials/Virtualization/CreatingManagingVMsSCALE.md

 {{< expand "What system resources do VMs require?" "v" >}}
 {{< include file="static/includes/SCALE/ScaleVMReqResources.md.part" markdown="true" >}}
 {{< /expand >}}

-{{< hint warning >}}
+## Creating a Virtual Machine

 Before creating a virtual machine, you need an installer <file>.iso</file> or image file for the OS you intend to install, and a [storage pool]({{< relref "CreatePoolSCALE.md" >}}) available for both the virtual disk and OS install file.
-You should also know which active network interface you want the VM to use.
-Once you begin working with the Create Virtual Machine Wizard, you cannot go back and create a dataset or upload a <file>.iso</file> without losing your progress in the wizard.
-{{< /hint >}}

-Compare the recommended specifications for your guest operating system with the available host system resources when allocating virtual CPUs, cores, threads, and memory size.
-Do not allocate too much memory to a VM.
-Activating a VM with all available memory allocated to it can slow the host system or prevent other VMs from starting.

-## Creating a Virtual Machine

-### Choosing the OS
-{{< expand "Click Here for More Information" "v" >}}
 To create a new VM, go to **Virtualization** and click **Add** or **Add Virtual Machines** if you have not yet added a virtual machine to your system.
 Configure each category of the VM according to your specifications, starting with the **Operating System**.

 ![CreateVMWOpSysSCALE](/images/SCALE/22.12/CreateVMWOpSysSCALE.png "VM Add: OS")

-Choose the **Guest Operating System** fro the dropdown list.
-If you choose Windows, the **Enable Hyper-V Enlightenments** checkbox also displays.
+Choose the **Guest Operating System** from the dropdown list.
+If you choose Windows, select **Enable Hyper-V Enlightenments** to implement KVM Hyper-V Enlightenments for Windows guests.

 Enter a name for the VM, and a description to help you remember its usage.
 The description is optional.

-The default for the **System Clock** is **Local**.
+Set the **System Clock** to the option you want to use.
+The default is **Local**.

 Select **UEFI** for the **Boot Method** unless you need support for older operating systems that only support BIOS booting.

-The **Shutdown Timeout** default is 90 seconds.
-This is the time the system waits for the VM to cleanly shut down.
-If you want the VM to start when the system boots, leave the **Start on Boot** checkbox selected.
+Enter the time the system waits for the VM to cleanly shut down in **Shutdown Timeout** or leave set at the default which is 90 seconds.

+Leave **Start on Boot** selected if you want the VM to start when the system boots.

-The **Enable Display** checkbox is selected by default.
-This enables a Virtual Network Computing remote connection, and requires UEFI booting.
-The **Display Type** default is **VNC**.
-To change this to **SPICE**, select **SPICE** from the dropdown list. **Bind** is the display primary interface IP address.
-Leave this as 0.0.0.0 unless you want to use a different interface IP address.
+(Optional) Leave **Enable Display** selected to enable a Virtual Network Computing remote connection.
+This requires UEFI booting.

+Select the **Display Type**.
+Default is **VNC** but you can change this to **SPICE**.

+Enter the primary interface IP address in **Bind**.
+Leave this set to 0.0.0.0 unless you know you want to use a different interface IP address.

 Click **Next**.
-{{< /expand >}}

 ### Configuring CPU and Memory
 {{< expand "Click Here for More Information" "v" >}}